Bachelor Degree Admission - Entering Freshmen

 Information on admission requirements for home-schooled students or students who graduate from a non-accredited high school can be found at the UM admissons home school web page.

 GED freshmen are those students who have passed the GED and enter college within three years of the date they would have graduated from high school.
 Admission will be determined by current University of Montana criteria for GED freshmen.
 All GED freshmen applicants are required to take the ACT or SAT.

 Non-traditional freshmen are those students who are over 21 years old and who did not enter college for a period of at least three years from the date of high school graduation.
 Admission will be determined by current University of Montana criteria for non-traditional students.
 Non-traditional freshmen will be admitted conditionally if test scores are not posted on the high school transcript or if a student has never taken the ACT or SAT.

 The following students are exempt from Standards 1, 2, 3, 4 and 5 above:

 - Part-time students taking seven or fewer college-level semester credits.

 Students who have a high school diploma or its recognized equivalent, but do not otherwise meet the admission requirements, may be admitted on a conditional basis.
-To be admitted conditionally, the Admissions Committee must determine that a student could be successful by taking advantage of the academic support services that are available.
+To be admitted conditionally, the Admissions Committee Director of Admissions, or their designee must determine that a student could be successful by taking advantage of the academic support services that are available.
 Students will be granted full admission after completing 24 credits with a grade point average of at least 2.0.
 Students are expected to complete the 24 credits within two semesters but must complete them within three semesters.
 In cases where academic preparation falls well below the admission standards listed above, applicants will be directed to the Missoula College where courses can be taken to strengthen their preparation for success at the University of Montana.

 How to Apply